 Llyn y Gors, Anglesey

 Quality fish in large quantities and a horizon of Snowdonia peaks – no wonder this six-lake private fishery has been ranked among the UK’s top ten.
-Experts love it for net-busting carp.
+Experts love Llyn y Gors for its net-busting carp.
 Fish up to 35lb have been landed in Thompson’s Pool, whose nutrient-rich waters also harbour large catfish.
 Yet there are other options: a deep-water Karpium lake stocked with hard-fighting carp, the Reed Lake full of coarse species and the mature Carp Lake with the promise of pike.

 Search for fisheries on Anglesey